Krishna Kant

 Collaboration and Funding: During my tenure at

-Intel, I collaborated extensively with UC/Davis and wrote several joint NSF funding
+Intel, I collaborated extensively with UC/Davis and wrote several joint NSF

-for data center networks.
+features for data center networks.
 This visit was entirely supported by a

 competitive research grant funded by Intel Research.
-During this time I
+During this time I also initiated a new project on meta-data channel

-Internet and was successful in having it funded (along with UC/Davis) by Intel
+based security in the Internet and was successful in having it funded (along

-IT-research (different from Intel research).
-The work on these projects
+with UC/Davis) by Intel IT-research (different from Intel research).
+The work

-with Southern Illinois University and advised a Ph.D. student there on the
+also worked closely with Southern Illinois University and advised a Ph.D.

-topic of UWB radio based asset localization in data centers.
-During this period
+localization in data centers.
+During this period I

-service (DNS).
+(DNS).

-1991-1997: Senior Member of Technical Staff; Engineering,
+1991-1997: Senior Member of Technical Staff;

-Performance, and Control department, Telcordia (formerly Bellcore),
+Engineering, Performance, and Control department, Telcordia

-Red Bank, NJ.
+(formerly Bellcore), Red Bank, NJ.

 R&D